 After this brief visit, without ever touching down in Palestine, the Graf Zeppelin (average speed approx. 100 km/62 miles per hour) returned to Egypt and landed in Cairo at 4 p.m. the same day.
 It arrived back in Germany, via Constantinople, on April 13th.

-The Graf Zeppelin (D-LZ 127) was a German-built and -operated, hydrogen-filled, rigid airship which operated commercially from 1928 to 1937.
+The Graf Zeppelin (D-LZ 127) was a German-built and -operated, hydrogen-filled, rigid airship which flew commercially from 1928 to 1937.
 The largest such craft of its day, it was the pride of Germany in the years between the World Wars, carrying its passengers in great luxury on such journeys as an around-the-world tour (1929), a polar expedition (1931) and, during its final five years, regular passage between Europe and South America.
-The Graf was abruptly withdrawn from active service the day after the loss of the Hindenburg in May 1937, but during its operating life the airship made 590 flights covering more than a million miles.
+The Graf was abruptly withdrawn from active service the day after the loss of the Hindenburg in May 1937, but during its operational life the airship made 590 flights covering more than a million miles.

 In all, there are 13 original Matson Collection images of the airship’s excursion to Jerusalem residing in the U.S. Library of Congress.
 Unfortunately, all but one of these (left) sustained serious water damage.
 This occurred during the negatives’ many years in storage in the basement of the Jerusalem YMCA, after the Matson Photo Service had ceased its Jerusalem operations (1950s) until the archive was fully retrieved and brought to America (1970s).
 Below is a different, side-on view of the airship: